 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Code Enforcement Officers, more experience generally translates to higher pay.
+Experience seems to be a major factor in determining the incomes of Code Enforcement Officers.
 Relatively untried employees who have less than five years' experience make $34K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $40K.
-Code Enforcement Officers who work for 10 to 20 years in their occupation tend to earn about $45K.
-Seasoned workers who boast more than two decades of relevant experience enjoy a median salary of $52K, which is substantially larger than the medians reported by folks with fewer years on their resumes.
+For Code Enforcement Officers, 10 to 20 years of experience on the job amounts to an average salary of $45K.
+Average wages for folks with more than 20 years of experience come out to around $52K.